-- 12.8 In the event that the parameters for derivation of the base risk-free yield curve are not available in Appendix X, the equivalent yield in the country where the liabilities were derived from or any other appropriate rate deemed suitable with the nature of the Labuan takaful operator's general takaful liabilities may be used as the risk-free rate for the discounting of the non-Malaysian risks as determined by the Appointed Actuary. - 12.9 Where the discounting is used, the Appointed Actuary shall disclose in the Report, the categories of claims in which discounting has been applied and the rationale for the use of discounting as well as the choice of rate selected.
+- 12.8 The equivalent yield in the country where the liabilities were derived from or any other appropriate rate deemed suitable with the nature of the Labuan takaful operator's general takaful liabilities may be used as the risk-free rate for the discounting of the non-Malaysian risks with the advice of the Appointed Actuary. - 12.9 Where the discounting is used, the Appointed Actuary shall disclose in the Report, the categories of claims in which discounting has been applied and the rationale for the use of discounting as well as the choice of rate selected.